Aircraft Controller

 - Attach

-to the panel and set theReadout Prefab
+DemoRedoutsto the panel and set theReadout Prefabfield to NWH/Aerodynamics/Scripts/AircraftController/Demo/Readout.prefab.

 - Add

-of [100, 50] to the panel.
+Grid Layout GroupwithCell Sizeof [100, 50] to the panel.

 - Add Cirrus SR22 to the

-Target AC
+Target AC.

 Pressing play will now produce a row of basic flight data readouts.